brian978/ZF2-CommonLibrary/README.md

 - the results of the methods may be cached

-- contains a EventManager object that can be used by different objects (like Paginator and TableGateway)
+- contains an EventManager object that can be used by different objects (like Paginator and TableGateway) to listen in different events that the interface offers

 Database Mapper